LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/getting-started-tutorials.md

 ## Dialogs and Patterns

 Learn how to get started with some very basic bots.
-This tutorials explores the concept of [dialogs](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html#dialogs--patterns-tutorial) (the different conversation flows a bot can have) and [patterns](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html#dialogs--patterns-tutorial), which allow the bot to match user input and respond intelligently!
+This tutorial explores the concept of [dialogs](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html#dialogs--patterns-tutorial) (the different conversation flows a bot can have) and [patterns](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html#dialogs--patterns-tutorial), which allow the bot to match user input and respond intelligently!

 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/321978379" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>